 - Biscuits and Gravy.
 Pick up a can of pre-made biscuits from the store or make homemade biscuits before (or during) your trip — your call.
 Check out a recipe for Biscuits and Sausage Gravy, as well as Biscuits and Vegetarian Sausage Gravy.

 - Fresh Fruit, Granola, and Milk or Yogurt.
-Minimal effort required.
+Minimal effort is required.
 Pack a box of cereal for the little ones.

 - Blueberry Muffins.
 Read more about how to make muffins (use any flavor that you wish - boxed mix or homemade) that take less than 20 minutes to prepare.